DSaunders/EasyEvents/readme.md

 - Async everywhere
 - Multiple event storage options (even SQL, because why wouldn't you want to store all your events in a SQL server!?)

-EasyEvent encourages you to persist events, not state.
+Persist events, not state.

 Raise events, then create handlers that respond to the events and modify state _in memory_.
 When your application re-starts, replay all of the events to restore your state with one line of code.

-## Show me some code ..

-Create an event:
+## Strongly typed

+Strongly typed events.

 ```csharp
 public class UserCreated : IEvent